On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Results

-The induction basis $k=1$ follows directly from \Cref{lem:NU} as this lemma states that $f$ satisfies near unanimity.
-Next, we assume that our claim holds for a fixed $k\in \{1,\dots n-2\}$ and prove that also $n-(k+1)$ voters can determine the winner uniquely.
+The induction basis $k=1$ follows directly from \Cref{lem:NU}: support-basedness implies that if a single voter is not a nominator for $f$, no voter is a nominator for $f$ as we can just rename the voters.
+Hence, every set of size $n-1$ is decisive.
+Next, we assume that our claim holds for a fixed $k\in \{1,\dots, n-2\}$ and prove that also every set of $n-(k+1)$ voters is decisive.
 For this, we focus only on three alternatives $a,b,c$ and on a certain partition of the voters.
 This is possible as the induction hypothesis allows us to exchange the roles of the alternatives without affecting the proof and support-basedness allows us to reorder the voters.
-Thus, consider the profile $R^{k,1}$, in which $X=A\setminus \{a,b,c\}$, and note that $f(R^{k,1})=\{a\}$ because of near unanimity.
+Thus, consider the profile $R^{k,1}$, in which $X=A\setminus \{a,b,c\}$, and note that $f(R^{k,1})=\{a\}$ because of \Cref{lem:NU}.